onespacemedia/styleguide/README.md

 ## Variable names

 Keystrokes are abundant.
-While not enforced, you should try to make most of your variable names a single English (or technical) word.
+While not enforced, your variable names should be at least a single English (or technical) word.
 A positive Python example of what you should do:

 ```
 class ThingyListView(ListView):